andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-Logged into client-1 as Jane and opened command prompt.
+I then logged into client-1 as Jane and opened command prompt in order to force group policy to update immediately.
+I used the command gpupdate /force, which successfully updated the group policy.
 </p>
 <br />